Kids with Feeding Issues: 10 Tips to Survive Holiday Family DinnersDec 20, 2023

-Holidays are a time to celebrate, come together, laugh, talk, and share.
-Eating and food are central to life, but food represents so much more that calories and nutrition, it’s about giving and receiving love and sharing our culture and traditions.
+Holidays are a time to celebrate, gather, laugh, talk, and share.
+Eating and food are central to the human experience - food is so much more that calories and nutrition, it’s about giving and receiving love and sharing our culture and traditions.
+When a person is grieving, we bring food.
+When we want to meet a new neighbour, we bring food.
+When we are going to a celebration, we bring food.

-Food is essential to the human experience, but when a child has feeding difficulties like extreme picky eating, feeding delays, or food aversion, celebrations can be extremely stressful for both the child and caregivers.
+Yes, food is universal to the human experience, but when a child has feeding difficulties like extreme picky eating, feeding delays, or food aversion, holiday meals and celebrations can be extremely stressful and overwhelming for both the child and caregivers.
+'Tis the season of giving!
+I've included several free resources at the end of this blog.

-- For the child, the combination of unfamiliar foods paired with pressure to eat can be very overwhelming.
+The combination of unfamiliar foods in a new environment, paired with pressure to eat can be very overwhelming.
+For kids with Autism and/or Sensory Processing Disorder holiday meals can lead to sensory overload.

-- For the parent, the fear that their child won’t eat coupled with judgement from friends and family is an extremely stressful combo.
+The fear that their child won’t eat coupled with facing judgement from friends and family can lead to an extremely stressful and emotional situation for parents.

 10 Holiday Survival Tips for Parents of Kids with Feeding Difficulties: